wp-plugins/gwolle-gb/readme.txt

 == Installation ==

+= Installation =

-1a.
+* 1a.
 Install the plugin through the admin page "Plugins".
-1b.
+* 1b.
 Alternatively, unpack and upload the contents of the zipfile to your '/wp-content/plugins/' directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+* 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Place '[gwolle_gb]' in an article or page.
+* 3. Place '[gwolle_gb]' in an article or page.
 That's it.
-4. You may disable comments in this post or page, because it may look confusing when there's the possibility to write a guestbook entry.
+* 4. You may disable comments in this post or page, because it may look confusing when there's the possibility to write a guestbook entry.

 Gwolle-GB uses the shortcode and places the guestbook on a page or post containing [gwolle_gb].
 Alternatively you can use the function `show_gwolle_gb();`to show the guestbook in your templates.